ViliIlieva/Java-Fundamental/README.md

 # Java-Fundamental
-My homework,exercise and exams from fundamentals course in SoftUni
+My homework,exercise and exams from course in SoftUni